53947/triadblue/EXTERNAL_PROJECT_METADATA_API.md

 ---

-## Step 2: Configure in ConsoleBlue
+## Step 2: Configure in BlueLink

-1. Log into ConsoleBlue
+1. Log into BlueLink
 2. Go to **Projects** page
 3. Click on your project
 4. Find the **Metadata API URL** field